diegofe10/currency-exchange-service/README.md

 > **currency-exchange-service**

-Microservice responsible for sending and receiving the type of currency desired, the currency type, example:
+Microservice responsible for sending the type of currency desired, the currency type, example:

 - BRL;
 - USD;